 May 11, 2018

 It can be challenging for employers to fulfill their legal duty to accommodate an employee under human rights laws regardless of the nature of the request – but particularly so when the request is to accommodate a mental disability.
-Yet the growing prevalence of mental illness combined with the significant negative impact of the COVID-19 pandemic on Canadians’ mental health make it critical that employers understand their duty to accommodate mental disability in the workplace.
+Yet the growing prevalence of mental illness combined with the significant negative impact of the COVID-19 pandemic on Canadians’ mental health make it critical that you understand your duty to accommodate mental disability in the workplace.

 Mental Illness.
 Concerns about the increased incidence of mental illness existed even before the stress of the COVID-19 pandemic hit.
 According to the Centre for Addiction and Mental Health, 20% of Canadians will experience a mental illness in any given year and 500,000 Canadians are unable to work due to mental illness – and thus mental disability – in any given week.
 In fact, mental illness is a leading cause of disability (30% of disability claims and 70% of disability costs relate to mental illness).
 And it’s not just a Canadian challenge; according to the World Health Organization (WHO), it’s a worsening global challenge.

 Recent years have seen a laudable effort to increase visibility and understanding of mental illness and the disabilities it causes.
 But despite this, employers can still find it challenging to fulfill their duty to accommodate mental disability in the workplace.
-Here are five practical tips to help employers do so.
+Here are five practical tips to help you do so.

 Employers do have a role to play in their employees’ mental health in the workplace – but that role has limits: